Health & Safety

 When will The Traveling School resume international semester programming?

-- International Travel – Current global and country specific travel restrictions must improve, including travel advisories, country entry requirements and flight availability before The Traveling School considers international programming.
-As well, we will consider COVID-19 cases in each country with the infrastructure and available support.
+- International Travel – Current global and country specific travel restrictions must relax and become more predictable – travel advisories, country entry requirements, quarantine requirements, Covid transmission rates and flight availability – before The Traveling School considers international programming.
+As well, we will consider the infrastructure and available support in each county.

 - Host Country Conditions – The Traveling School values cultural interactions by engaging with communities, people and places, and we cannot do this while shelter in place and social distancing policies remain in effect.
-We will monitor changing conditions on a country by country basis to determine when we can facilitate interactive and engaging experiences and minimize risk to communities and students.
+While we have implemented new health and safety precautions, we need to be able to facilitate interactive and engaging experiences and minimize risk to communities and students.
 As well, we need to assess the change in infrastructure and access to public health.
 The Traveling School remains open to changing our regular itineraries.

 - Home Country Conditions – The Traveling School Office and the majority of our students are based in the United States.
-We cannot responsibly run international programming until conditions at home improve, particularly entry and exit requirements.
-We must evaluate country conditions for our international students on a case-by-case basis to understand travel restrictions associated with COVID-19.
+While state requirements vary, we can be nimble in the western US in a way that isn’t possible in other countries.
+We evaluate country conditions for our international students on a case-by-case basis to understand travel restrictions associated with COVID-19.

-These three factors express a simplified risk analysis checklist we are considering as we pivot.
+These three factors express a simplified risk analysis checklist we consider as we adapt our programming and choose our semester locations for the upcoming school year.
 We remain vigilant to the health and well-being of our students, faculty and overseas partners.
 For these reasons, The Traveling School would not hesitate to cancel or modify a program due to travel restrictions or compromises to the safety of our group.

 How will TTS decide which regions and when to resume international semesters?

-The Traveling School remains optimistic that international programming will be feasible in the near future.
-While travel restrictions remain challenging, we must be patient for situations to change at home and abroad.
+The Traveling School remains optimistic that international programming will be feasible soon.
+While travel restrictions evolve, we must be patient for situations to stabilize at home and abroad.
 Our program locations will be determined by COVID-19 and how able and willing regions are to re-open and engage with travelers.
 We will continue to assess the viability of travel to communities near and dear to TTS throughout southern Africa and South America.
 As well, we will remain open to exploring new areas or re-connecting with places we haven’t recently traveled.
 Inherent risk will remain a determining factor for Traveling School programs, and we must be prepared for new risks associated with the outcome of this global pandemic.
 The factors described above will continue to guide our international programming decisions.

-What is The Traveling School’s refund policy during this unique time?
+What is The Traveling School’s Covid-19 vaccine policy?